- Why must you go on a Gokyo Lake Trek?

 Similarly, like all other treks in the Everest region, Gokyo Lake Trek starts with a flight from Kathmandu to Lukla.
 The trekking path is the same till Namche and departs to a different trekking route to Gokyo Lakes.

-Gokyo Lake Trek’s difficulty level depends on which trekking route you chose for the journey.
+Gokyo Lake Trek's difficulty level depends on which trekking route you choose for the journey.
 The trek route containing mountain passes is challenging, whereas the standard trek itinerary to Gokyo Lake is a moderate journey.
 Besides, various factors determine trekking difficulties, such as altitude gained every day, highest height, length of a trek every day, and nature of the terrain and weather.
 And in terms of altitude, the Gokyo Lake trek journey climbs up to the highest height at 5360 meters at Gokyo Ri.
 However, this climb is gradual, so you have enough time for acclimatization.

 Similarly, there are several tricky sections on the trail that make it difficult, especially for first-timers.
 Navigating these sections requires sure-footedness and measured footsteps.
 The mandatory requirement for the trek, despite any challenges, is to be mentally prepared and have good physical fitness.
 Similarly, do not go for the trekking itinerary that contains crossing mountain passes if you don't have any previous trekking experience.